An overview of my ideas

 Extracting the Essence: Finding Balance Through Yoga and Jiu-Jitsu

-I believe that in order to live a meaningful life, we need to find the balance between the analytical and the intuitive mind.
-This is the path of the middle, already described by the great masters.
-This path requires a conscious effort and brutal honesty towards ourselves.
-One cannot achieve inner peace and joy by staring at the light but by shedding light into our own darkness.
+To live a meaningful life, we must balance our analytical and intuitive minds.
+This path requires a conscious effort and brutal honesty with ourselves.
+Inner peace and joy cannot be achieved by simply staring at the light, but rather by shedding light on our own darkness.

-I believe that BJJ is hugely diverse, but Modern Jiu-Jitsu became too competition-oriented, and pragmatic, distracting the mind, instead of enlightening it and freeing it.
-Schools, coaches, and students are measuring their success based on the results of their teams in competition events.
-Although I really enjoy the path of competition and the game, I must recognize that it can form a completely closed mindset.
-This can cause people to constantly compare themselves and their achievements with others, and enforces and promotes a one-sided mentality that points our personal compasses the 'wrong' direction.
-People will sacrifice their bodies with injuries for years, and they will be proud of it.
-Many say that we should "leave the ego outside of the mat” but I believe that another “ego” takes its place upon stepping on the mat.
+BJJ is a highly diverse discipline, but modern Jiu-Jitsu has become too focused on competition and pragmatism, often distracting the mind rather than freeing and enlightening it.
+Schools, coaches, and students often measure success based on their team's results in competitions.
+While I enjoy the competitive aspect of BJJ, I recognize that it can lead to a closed-minded mentality.
+People may constantly compare themselves and their achievements to others, and may even sacrifice their own bodies with injuries in the pursuit of success.
+Many people say that we should "leave the ego outside the mat," but I believe that another ego takes its place when we step on the mat.

 The basic structures for development in Jiu-Jitsu & Yoga